-Sometimes makes a high-pitch noise when in use.
-Less durable than many comparable options.
+Sometimes makes a high-pitched noise when in use.
+Occasional durability concerns.

 Features a trim design that works well in small work spaces.
 Can be mounted on a wall to save even more space.
 Easy to set up and use, and has 5 versatile ports.
 Comes with free tech support.
 Decent price.

 Plastic chassis feels flimsy.
-Some reports of the unit failing to work after a fairly short period of use.
+A few reports of unit failure after a fairly short period of use.